petershaw23/wifi-notify/README.md

 optional: define the bot command "wifi" by navigating to "edit bot" -> edit commands.

+optinal: define the bot command "uptime"... shows the uptime of your host devide / raspberry pi.

-(sending "wifi" manually to the bot will work aswell)
+(sending "wifi" or "uptime" manually to the bot will work aswell)

 ____